 That boy is so mean.
 That girl is so fat and ugly.
-That boy fags way too much.
 That girl shows off too much.
 That boy has no friends.
 That girl is so awkward.
 They get poor grades.
-They always be partying and getting high.
+They are always partying and getting high.
 He’s rich and dim-witted.
 She’s beauty without brains…

 Stop judging people.
 Stop comparing them to your own so-called standards.
 Step out of that confined world you’re living in.
-Just because you feel self-righteous or have your own insecurities to deal with doesn’t mean you got to spread hatred everywhere you go.
-Why not spread the love?
-Why not create the world where people don’t have to fight over things like money, caste, religion, weight, height, success, nationality, skin colour, looks, greed, jealousy, and fame?
+Just because you have your own insecurities to deal with doesn’t mean you need to spread hatred everywhere you go.
+Why not spread love?
+Why not create a world where people don’t have to fight over things like money, caste, religion, weight, height, success, nationality, skin colour, looks, greed, jealousy, and fame?
 Just imagine that… an ideal world – where you don’t have to be scared of stepping out after 9pm just because you’re a girl; where you don’t have to worry about revealing your sexual orientation; where you can openly discuss matters of the world without people tearing you down.

 So, let’s break them down, one at a time:

 - Another religion/nationality:

 Instead of fighting with that man because he worships another God or is from another country, accept the fact that he was born into his family just as you were born into yours.
 It wasn’t by choice.
 So why bother throwing darts at him?
 If he is content being who he is then just let him be.
 On the other side of the table, if someone is insulting you based on your religious/atheist views, just let him/her know in a calm manner that although you appreciate the insight, you are not willing to discuss the matter any further and that he/she should try discussing it with someone else instead.